DucksIncoming/DucksIncoming/README.md

 Typically, everything I make is open source.
 If you see me making commits in any private repos, then they probably have some personal info about me or someone I know, but as a general rule any public projects I make will be public on here.

-Also, I use any pronouns :D
+Also, I use any pronouns (he/she/they) no preference :D

 # Links
 YouTube: https://www.youtube.com/channel/UCwgpVWzXKdMB-kHblUzMsLg